NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

     XS, YS = g.gen_data(ax.N.length, 10)
     EVAL_XS, EVAL_YS = g.gen_data(ax.N.length, 4)

-Note: Some bugs in geon.dot and its derivative were discovered while making this example.
+Note: Some bugs in ng.dot and its derivative were discovered while making this example.
 They are not fixed yet.